 There is a strong tradition of volunteerism in Washington State, which ranks 11th in volunteer rates in the nation.
 Washington has also seen huge success with national service programs like AmeriCorps.
 Unfortunately like other states, recently Washington's volunteer rate fell back just as needs in nonprofits and communities were rising.
 This is in part because nonprofits do not have the funding they need to support volunteer programs.
 Washington Serves seeks to address these issues by identifying potential causes of under-funding, dispelling harmful myths about volunteerism, and making a strong case for the many benefits of cultivating a healthy volunteer ecosystem.

 There is much to do and many hands willing to help.
 Join our campaign.
-Be a champion of volunteerism!
+Be a champion of volunteerism, become a volunteer!